About the group

-The Task Force will build on the work of the Atlantic Council’s 2019 US-Colombia Task Force and 2017 Peace and Prosperity Task Force.
-Both Task Forces laid the groundwork for strengthened US-Colombia cooperation and provided a roadmap for a modernized bilateral agenda.
+We are proud to build on the work of the Atlantic Council’s 2021 US-Colombia Task Force Plan for Post-Covid Recovery and the 2019 US-Colombia Task Force Report on Untapped Potential, which laid the groundwork for strengthened US-Colombia cooperation and provided a roadmap for a modernized bilateral agenda.

 About the members